CyberSecAI/CWEMap/crewai/prompts/extract_key_entities/README.md

 ### CVE-2021-4206
-"A flaw was found in the QXL display device emulation in QEMU.
+A flaw was found in the QXL display device emulation in QEMU.
 An integer overflow in the cursor_alloc() function can lead to the allocation of a small cursor object followed by a subsequent heap-based buffer overflow.
-This flaw allows a malicious privileged guest user to crash the QEMU process on the host or potentially execute arbitrary code within the context of the QEMU process."Certainly.
-I'll extract the KeyEntities from the provided vulnerability description following the guidelines and examples given.
-Here's the analysis:
+This flaw allows a malicious privileged guest user to crash the QEMU process on the host or potentially execute arbitrary code within the context of the QEMU process.

 ````
 ===KeyEntities===